columnar-tech/dbc/docs/guides/driver_list.md

 <!-- Copyright (c) 2025 Columnar Technologies Inc.  All rights reserved. -->

-# Using the Drivers List
+# Using a Driver List

-dbc can create and manage lists of drivers using a [drivers list](../concepts/drivers_list.md) file.
+dbc can create and manage lists of drivers using a [driver list](../concepts/driver_list.md) file.
-By default, a drivers list file has the name `dbc.toml`, though this can be [overridden](#using-a-custom-filename).
+By default, a driver list file has the name `dbc.toml`, though this can be [overridden](#using-a-custom-filename).

 !!! note

     This functionality is similar to files from other tools such as Python's [`requirements.txt`](https://pip.pypa.io/en/stable/reference/requirements-file-format/).

-The drivers list file is ideal for checking into version control alongside your project and is useful for recording not only which drivers your project needs but also the specific versions of each.
+A driver list file is ideal for checking into version control alongside your project and is useful for recording not only which drivers your project needs but also the specific versions of each.

-## Creating a Drivers List
+## Creating a Driver List

-Create a drivers list file with `dbc init`:
+Create a driver list file with `dbc init`:

 ```console
 $ dbc init